creativecreature/sturdyc/README.md

 ```

 These responses might look completely different depending on whether any of
-these three movies are upcoming.
-Hence, it's important to store these records
+these movies are upcoming.
+Hence, it's important to store these records once
-once for each unique option set.
+for each unique option set.

-The best way to showcase this, is to create yet another simple API client.
-This
+The best way to showcase this, is to create a simple API client.
+This client is
-client is going to be used to interact with a service for retrieving order
+going to be used to interact with a service for retrieving order statuses:
-statuses:

 ```go
 type OrderOptions struct {